Interruption

 The key breakthrough is that interruption isn't a bug – it's a feature.

 Interruption Points: Any node in your Workflow can request an interruption by specifying the data it want to present to the human.
-This could be a simple yes/no decision, a content review, data validation, or structured data.
+This could be a simple yes/no decision, an alert, or any structured data.

 State Preservation: When an interruption happens, Neuron automatically saves the complete state of your Workflow.
 Your Workflow essentially goes to sleep, waiting for human input.

-Resume Capability: Once a human provides the requested input, the Workflow wakes up exactly from the node it left off.
+Resume: Once a human responde to the interruption request, the Workflow wakes up exactly from the node it left off.
 No data is lost, no context is forgotten.

-External Feedback Integration: The human input is injected into the interrupted node to be consumed on resume.
+External Feedback Integration: The edited interruption request is injected into the interrupted node to be continue its execution receiving the human feedback.

-When a Neuron Workflow encounters an interruption, it doesn't simply stop—it preserves its entire state, and waits for guidance before proceeding.
-This allows oyu to creates a hybrid intelligence system where AI handles the computational heavy lifting while humans contribute to strategic oversight, domain expertise, and decision-making.
+When you call for an interruption, the Workflow doesn't simply stop, it preserves its entire state, and waits for guidance before proceeding.
+This allows you to creates a hybrid intelligence system where AI handles the computational heavy lifting while humans contribute to strategic oversight, and decision-making.

-The simplest way to can ask for an interruption is calling the interrupt() method inside a node:
+The simplest way to ask for an interruption is calling the interrupt() method inside a node, providing an interruption request.
+Here is an example using the built-in ApprovalRequest:

 <?php